 Baillie Gifford & CoBaillie Gifford & Co

-Interested in business?
-Join a two-year rotational programme, and experience the full cycle of over a dozen operational teams which support our growing business.
-Once you’ve built that foundation, launch your career in a specialism that's matched to your talents, skills and aspirations.
-Your degree could be in any subject.
+We’re looking for people who strive to make things better.
+This is what you need to thrive in Business Operations.
+Join a two-year rotational programme and experience the full cycle of over a dozen operational teams that support our growing business.
+Once you’ve built that foundation, you can launch your career in a specialism that is matched to your talents, skills and aspirations.
+Inquisitive minds from any degree can apply.

 - University: University of Aberdeen

 - Degree: Petroleum Geology

 When I was in my final year of university, I realised that a job in the Oil and Gas industry wasn’t for me, however, I had picked up a lot of transferable skills from my degree.
 I looked at a few graduate programmes and saw that Baillie Gifford’s Business Operations scheme offered a unique opportunity to rotate through a number of different areas of the business.
 It was a chance to use my skills and to find out what I really enjoyed doing.

 So far, I have had placements in a number of different departments, ranging from Client Administration and Dealing to Settlements and even Systems.
 There’s been a huge variety of work and things to learn.
 Whilst I was in the Systems department I was involved in testing new software applications which were about to be launched, so I wrote test scripts and led project meetings.

 One of the most challenging things about the scheme, but also one of the most enjoyable, is switching between departments.
 You join a team and build good relationships but before you know it, you’re off to your next secondment.
 However, this means that I’ve already made a lot of contacts around the business.
 You also get a lot of support.
 We have our mentors and a line manager, and we also have a lot of contact with graduate trainees from past years.